Hydropower, Kemano, Kitimat

 Social

-Changing our culture is key to achieving each of our four objectives.
+Changing our culture is key to achieving each of our 4 objectives.
 When people feel respected and valued, they feel empowered to be their best selves and bring their best ideas.
 We are embedding a change in mindset and behaviours throughout the organisation, with the implementation of the Everyday Respect Report recommendations being absolutely crucial to driving this change.”

 - Jakob Stausholm, Rio Tinto Chief Executive